twizzler-operating-system/OLD-twizzler/docs/BUILD.md

 Building Twizzer the First Time
 -------------------------------

+Before you begin!
+Make sure your git submodules are updated:

+   git submodule update --init --recursive

 *Part 1 -- The Toolchain*

 First, we need to make a build directory in which all (*cough* er, most) of the build artifacts will